 1 Corinthians 2:14 “But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.”

-The computer programmer is familiar with the fact that a system will not be able to run a program unless it has been uploaded first, so it is in the life of a believer.
-We have to have the Spirit of God uploaded into our lives for us to walk in God’s program.
+The computer programmer knows that a system will not be able to run unless a program has been written, so it is in the life of a believer.
+We have to have the Spirit of God in our lives for us to walk in God’s path of life.

-What areas of concern do you seek God’s truth in now?
+Are there areas of concern you seek God’s in now?

 Jeremiah 17:5 “Thus says the LORD: “Cursed is the man who trusts in man And makes flesh his strength, Whose heart departs from the LORD.”

-Where we gain our strength and provision, the process by which we make decisions and move are the the determining factors in how our paths will conclude.
+True strength and provision is found only in the Lord.
+The process by which God’s people make decisions and are lead become the determining factors in how their paths will conclude.

 God’s blessing is found in the life of the believer who trusts in Him.